 Most people pay into the Social Security retirement system for their entire career.
 The current tax rate is 6.2% for both employers and employees, or 12.4% total.
 Known as the Federal Insurance Contributions Act (FICA) tax, these payroll deductions equal a percentage of your current wages.
 Employers often lump Medicare taxes into these withholdings, too.
 (The current Medicare tax rate is 1.45%.)

-Paying FICA taxes over time will make you eligible for Social Security retirement benefits once you’re old enough.
+Paying FICA taxes over time lets you draw Social Security retirement benefits once you’re old enough.
 This also covers SSDI benefits as well as Medicare health coverage.
 And technically, you can start drawing early retirement benefits right after your 62nd birthday.
 But if you decide to take early retirement at 62, you’ll receive less than your full Social Security benefit amount.
-In fact, the SSA may reduce your Social Security checks by 30% for life to cover those early retirement payments.
+In fact, the SSA may reduce your Social Security checks by 30% or more for life to cover those early retirement payments.

-Why Is It Better to Apply for SSDI Than Early Retirement at 62?
+Why Is It Better to Apply for SSDI Than Early Retirement at ages 62-66?

-If health problems force you to stop working at 62, SSDI is a much better option than early retirement.
+If health problems make you unable to work before you’re 67, SSDI is a much better option than early retirement.
 That’s because you lose money taking Social Security early retirement.
 And even though SSDI taps into your Social Security benefits, you get paid less overall each month with early retirement.
 So if you think your poor health counts as a disability, there’s no reason not to apply for SSDI instead.

 Pros of Applying for Disability Benefits Instead of Early Retirement

-1. If the SSA determines you’re truly disabled, you won’t get penalized for drawing Social Security early retirement benefits.
+1. If the SSA determines you truly can’t work, you won’t get penalized for drawing Social Security early retirement benefits.

-Every month you retire early, you receive less money.
+Every month you retire before your 67th birthday, you receive less money.
 But SSDI is a separate program and does not tap directly into your retirement funds.

 2. You will get paid more in Social Security disability benefits than you would taking early retirement.

 Remember: Every month that you draw early retirement makes your Social Security check amount a little bit lower.
 That’s because you’ll draw payments for 4-5 years longer than usual — and much sooner than the SSA expects.
-The average monthly SSDI payment in 2021 is $1,277.
-But the SSA calculates these benefits based on each individual’s average lifetime earnings — not total household income.
+The average monthly SSDI payment in 2023 is $1,483.
+But if you get early retirement instead, your payment falls to just $1,038 every month.
+That said, the SSA calculates your amount based on your average lifetime earnings — not total household income.
 That means if approved, your SSDI benefits will likely be much higher than your early retirement payments.

-SSDI doesn’t directly tap into your retirement benefits; instead, your insurance policy makes those payments.
-As long as you worked full-time for 5 in the last 10 years and paid FICA taxes, you have coverage.
-And once you reach full retirement age (either 66 or 67), your SSDI benefits automatically convert to regular Social Security.
+SSDI doesn’t directly tap into your retirement benefits; instead, the Disability Insurance Trust Fund makes those payments.
+As long as you worked full-time for 5 in the last 10 years and paid FICA taxes, then you have coverage.
+And once you turn 67 years old, your SSDI benefits automatically convert to regular Social Security.
 You don’t have to reapply — the SSA deposits each month’s payment directly into your bank account!

-4. If you apply for SSDI, you may also qualify for up to a year’s worth of back pay.
+4. If you apply for SSDI, you may also qualify for up to a year’s worth of back benefit payments.

 5. The “disability freeze” limits how much the SSA penalizes you for years you don’t work or pay FICA taxes.

-6. You are automatically eligible for Medicare coverage after you receive SSDI payments for 24 months.
+6. You automatically qualify for Medicare coverage after you receive SSDI payments for 24 months.

 Most people cannot get Medicare coverage until they turn 65 years old.
 But once you get SSDI payments for two years in a row, that rule no longer applies.
 If health problems stop you from working, applying for SSDI can give you Medicare access much earlier.
-But if you apply for early retirement, Medicare remains off-limits until after you turn 65.
+But if you apply for early retirement, you cannot access Medicare until after you turn 65.

 Can I Apply for SSDI and Early Retirement At the Same Time?

 Unfortunately, you cannot get SSDI benefits and Social Security retirement payments at the same time.
-That’s because once you reach full retirement age, your disability benefits automatically transfer to regular Social Security checks.
+That’s because once you turn 67, your disability benefits automatically convert to regular Social Security checks.

 That said, it’s possible to apply for both programs at the same time.
-But if the SSA denies your disability application, you could lose money you need each month just to live on.
+But if the SSA denies your SSDI application, you could lose money you need each month just to live on.
 Here’s how to avoid that problem: Apply for SSDI first.
 Doing this establishes your protective filing date, which tells the SSA when you can start drawing benefits (if you’re approved).
 After you’ve done that, then apply for early retirement benefits.
 If you have enough Social Security work credits to retire right now, then the SSA will accept your request.
-If your SSDI application gets approved, you can start drawing your full Social Security retirement amount immediately.
+If they approve your SSDI application, you can start drawing your full Social Security benefit amount immediately.
 (The SSA will just pay you that amount in monthly SSDI benefits instead.)

-Bottom line: If you apply for early retirement before SSDI and get approved, then you’ll get reduced payments for the rest of your life.
+Bottom line: If you apply for early retirement before SSDI, then you’ll get reduced Social Security payments for the rest of your life.
+There is NO way to increase your benefits outside of going back to work again or the annual COLA in certain years.

 Can I Get SSDI Benefits After I Reach Full Retirement Age?

-Once you reach your full retirement age, you’re no longer eligible for SSDI.
+Once you turn 67, you’re no longer eligible for SSDI.
 If you qualify for SSDI before that, your payments automatically convert to retirement benefits after your birthday.
 For most people, their monthly payment amount stays the same.
-Even if you keep working until you’re 70 or 80, SSDI eligibility automatically stops once you reach full retirement age.
-So no, it’s simply not possible to get SSDI payments once you’re age 68 or older.
+Even if you keep working until you’re 70 or 80, SSDI eligibility automatically stops once you turn 67.
+So no, it’s simply not possible to get SSDI payments once you’re age 67 or older.